FrankyKyaw/TextGPT/README.md

-# Project name
+# TextGPT
-This project is a chat application where users can join rooms and message each other.
+TextGPT is a chat application powered by GPT-3 model where users can join rooms and message each other.
 They can also use the suggestion tool which will automatically suggest a respose based on the last mesasge you received.
 It is built using React JS, Socket.io, Node.js and OpenAI API.

 ## How to use it
 - Enter your name and click a room number to join.